BlaccHippy/Python-Scripting-/README.md

 ## Objective

 Performed a 30 hour Python Course developed by Google to understand Pythons use cases.
-I learned common Python expressions as well as user- defined functions.
+I learned common Python expressions as well as created user-defined functions.

 ### Skills Learned